ThanosVouke/Soiling_Forecast_Algorithm/README.md

-# Soiling_Forecast_Algorithm
+# Soiling_Forecast_Algorithm2

 ## In this study, a new soiling forecast algorithm is proposed to
 predict the accumulation of dust on the mirrors of a PTC plant.

-This soiling model is based on existing models for the dry deposition of dust over geographic regions.
+# This soiling model is based on existing models for the dry deposition of dust over geographic regions.

 The scope of this paper is to develop a new soiling forecast algorithm for a PTC system installed in Limassol, Cyprus's largest soft drink factory, KEAN, in order to predict its reflectivity by estimating the soiling rate.